Daikatana: Development

-Daikatana was created by John Romero, an influential developer whose resume included founding titles in the first-person shooter genre (Wolfenstein 3D, Doom, Quake) when he worked at id Software.
-The game was developed by Ion Storm, a company co-founded by Romero with Tom Hall in 1995 after the two left id Software.
-The aim was for the company to create games that catered to their creative tastes without excessive publisher interference, something both Romero and Hall were tired of.
+Daikatana was conceptualized by John Romero, an influential developer whose résumé included founding titles in the first-person shooter genre (Wolfenstein 3D, Doom, Quake) when he worked at id Software.
+The game was developed by Ion Storm, a company founded by Romero, Tom Hall, Bob Wright, Mike Wilson, Todd Porter, and Jerry O'Flaherty.
+Wilson, the CEO, was removed in November 1997, after using $30,000 in company funds to buy a BMW.
+Wright was removed by Porter and O'Flaherty in May 1998.
+Over 50 Ion Storm employees left after Wright's removal.
+Porter and O'Flaherty were fired in 1999, with rumors being that Romero was angry at Porter's interference in Daikatana.

+The aim was for the company to create games that catered to their creative tastes without excessive publisher interference, which had constrained both Romero and Hall too much in the past.
 Daikatana was part of an initial three-game contract made between Ion Storm and expanding publisher Eidos Interactive; and the third title to be conceived at Ion Storm after Anachronox and what would become Dominion: Storm Over Gift 3.
+Ion Storm received a $13 million advance from Eidos.
 The game had a rumored budget of $30 million.

-The two main influences for Daikatana were Chrono Trigger and The Legend of Zelda: Ocarina of Time, which Romero was a fan of.
+Two main influences for Daikatana were Chrono Trigger and The Legend of Zelda: Ocarina of Time, of which Romero was a fan.
 He implemented the sidekick feature from the former and the mighty sword from the latter.
 For the sidekicks, Romero wanted Mikiko and Superfly to do everything the player does in the game.
-Using 2001's Tom Clancy's Ghost Recon as another reference, he wanted the sidekicks to do more than what the AI squads can do like jumping, running, fighting and solving puzzles (the AI squads are locked to the ground and cannot jump).
-Romero later regretted this decision as he found out that programming this feature was very difficult because the sidekicks ended up being buggy and unresponsive.
+Using 2001's Tom Clancy's Ghost Recon as another reference, he wanted the sidekicks to do more than what the AI squads could do, like jumping, running, fighting and solving puzzles (the AI squads are locked to the ground and cannot jump).
+Romero later regretted this decision, as he found out that programming this feature was very difficult because the sidekicks ended up being buggy and unresponsive.